Günther Hillmann

-Günther Hillmann (born 15 April 1919 in Ludwigslust, 8 May 1976 in Nuremberg) was a German biochemist.
-During the Second World War he worked on a research project to which the concentration camp doctor Josef Mengele delivered blood samples from Auschwitz concentration camp.
-After the war, he directed the Chemical Institute of the Nuremberg Hospitals for the rest of his life.
+Günther Hillmann (15 April 1919 in Ludwigslust – 8 May 1976 in Nuremberg) was a German biochemist.
+During the Second World War he helped advise Otmar von Verschuer, head of the KWI on anthropology, and helped work on a research project in which the concentration camp doctor Josef Mengele delivered blood samples from Auschwitz concentration camp for him to analyze.
+After the war, he worked as a scientist in the Federal Republic and directed the Chemical Institute of the Nuremberg Hospitals for the rest of his life.
+He was also known for working of Thyronine.